-An interesting statistic emerged this week revealing that in the US, 75% of all cosmetic procedures performed by plastic and cosmetic surgeons in 2008 were now non-surgical.
+An interesting statistic emerged this week revealing that in the US, 75% of all cosmetic procedures performed by plastic surgeons and cosmetic practitioners in 2008 were now non-surgical.
 Yes, it seems that the revolution in non-surgical, non-invasive procedures is gradually replacing the need for an increasing number of more traditional plastic surgery procedures.
 But just what are these new technologies, what old procedures are they replacing, and how do you know which is right for you?

 One of the cosmetic technologies that has had the greatest impact in the past few years has been the increasing popularity of dermal fillers.
 Made from a substance found naturally in the human body, these injectables are used to plump sallow or sagging cheeks and lips, fill out hollows from the eyes, rejuvenate folds of the face around the nose and mouth, to push out deep set wrinkles.
-With just an hour or two in consulting room, a cosmetic surgeon can now achieve results that were once only possible under local or general anesthetic.
+With just an hour or two in the consulting room, a cosmetic practitioner can now achieve results that were once only possible under local or general anesthetic.

-While in the past, a patient wanting to improve the symmetry or fullness of their cheekbones would have limited options, usually confined to some sort of surgical implant procedure.
+In the past, a patient wanting to improve the symmetry or fullness of their cheekbones would have limited options, usually confined to some sort of surgical implant procedure.
 The problem was that not only was this kind of procedure expensive and painful, it also came with a long recovery time, not to mention an unacceptably high chance of potential infection.
 Another problem with the procedure was it was difficult to gauge – even for the most experienced surgeon – just how large to make the implants.
 And because of the high cost of the procedure, removing the implants was another potential cost.

 Luckily, fillers can be applied to the cheek area in a fraction of the time, allowing a skilled injector to add as much or as little as required, resulting in a smooth, natural looking result, without huge downtime, pain or cost.